abbie-codes/able-speak/README.md

 What are the key features of your system?

 Selected images can be dragged and dropped to form a sentence.
-Once they are placed in the designated container a microphone button plays the audio files when clicked.
+Once they are placed in the dropped zone a microphone button plays the audio files when clicked.

 * To view prototype go to: https://www.figma.com/proto/zpHoU2NPGep09MVKjVV83H/Group5-Project-Able_Speak?node-id=4%3A3&scaling=scale-down&page-id=0%3A1&starting-point-node-id=4%3A3